The thorn that stayed

 “My grace is sufficient for you, for my power is made perfect in weakness.”

-You have prayed for the thorn to come out.
-The affliction that defines your days, the limitation you cannot pray your way past, the unrelenting weakness you would give almost anything to be free of, and it is still there.
+You have prayed for the thorn to come out: the affliction that defines your days, the limitation you cannot pray your way past, the unrelenting weakness you would give almost anything to be free of.
+And it is still there.
 That silence where you wanted a clear yes is its own disorientation, because it can feel like God either is not listening or has decided against you for reasons He will not explain.
+But watch what Paul did with the No.

-But watch what Paul does with the No. He does not conclude that God stopped caring.
+He did not conclude that God had stopped caring.
 He discovers that the refusal carried a deeper grace than the yes would have, that power was being perfected in the very weakness he wanted gone, and he ends up almost boasting in the thorn for what Christ's strength does inside it.
 This does not make the thorn hurt less, and it does not forbid you to keep asking.
 But it reframes the unanswered prayer entirely.
 The thorn that stays is not proof that He stopped listening.
 It may be the place where a grace you could not have known any other way is being made perfect in you.